rayzer/k8s-local-cluster/README.md

 # Kubernetes cluster
 A vagrant script for setting up a Kubernetes cluster using Kubeadm.

-Modified to suit my own network situation by using aliyun mirror instead.
+- Modified to suit my own network situation by using aliyun mirror instead.

-And including fix for missing /etc/default/kubelet.
+- including fix for missing /etc/default/kubelet.
+- Update api version for calico. apps/v1beta1 deprecated in v1.16.0.

+## Verified version

+Kubernetes v1.16.0

 ## How to Run